KETTLEBELL EXERCISES - PREPARATION PART 3

 This is important, not only to raise the body’s core temperature and further increase the production of Synovial Fluid.
 But also to pump blood carrying vital nutrients to the muscles within the body for fuel.
 Therefore enabling you to respond to the physical demands of kettlebell training far more efficiently.

+Kettlebell exercises are a multiplaner (multi directional) activity that continuously puts exceptional pressure on all parts of the body in the form of Force Vector Movements.
 These movements mimic certain natural or dynamic movement patterns under stress, because of the kettlebells displaced centre of gravity.

 Therefore it is only natural that the warm up should include specific functional movements that are relative to the erratic nature of kettlebell exercises.

 Below is a sample Dynamic Warm Up that accomodates these areas in preparation for a kettlebell workout.

 This is a great exercise to raise the bodies temperature, and gradually increase the speed and reactive responses of the CNS.